pratik-choudhari/getrigged/README.md

 # getrigged
 A website made few years back by me and my friends.

-Disclaimer: I am sorry for the headache this project is going to give you, if you decide to make a PR, maily due to bad code quality of this project (we had just learned PHP)
+Disclaimer: I am sorry for the headache this project is going to give you, if you decide to make a PR, due to unstructed files and bad code quality of this project (we had just learned PHP)

+## About the project
+This project was made to practice PHP.
+It is a website where the user can select various computer parts to create their own PC.
+Prebuilt aoptions are available too.
+HTML is included directly in PHP files.
+Sample database files are in SQL files folder.

-This repo is open for PRs.
+Open for PRs.

 List of things needed to be done:
 1. Arrange files in folders.